mxcl/PromiseKit/Documentation/FAQ.md

 * Do you want a library that the community has chosen to be their №1 Promises/Futures library?
 Then pick PromiseKit.
 * Do you want to be able to use Promises with Apple’s SDKs rather than have to do all the work of writing the Promise implementations yourself?
 Then pick PromiseKit.
 * Do you want to be able to use Promises with Swift 3.x, Swift 4.x, ObjC, iOS, tvOS, watchOS, macOS, Android & Linux?
 Then pick PromiseKit.
+* PromiseKit verifies its correctness by testing against the entire [Promises/A+ test suite](https://github.com/promises-aplus/promises-tests).

 ## Do I need to worry about retain cycles?